korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_04_OOP2/README.md

 ```

 <p style="text-align: justify;">
-Let's talk about this code a minute, because here we're using the format specifiers *%s* and *%n*.
+Let's talk about this code a minute, because here we're using the format specifiers "%s" and "%n".
-The format specifier *%s* is used to replace any String which is not as commonly used as others,
+The format specifier "%s" is used to replace any String which is not as commonly used as others,
 but it will work well here.
-And we've set before that *%n*, puts it a new line there.
+And we've set before that "%n" puts it a new line there.
 Now, this string gets repeated three times with this repeat method before the formatting takes place.
 This means that all these stage plots get printed each on its own line.
 </p>